- Overview of Hepatitis in Cats

 Also, avoid serving human foods, even as treats.
 It is easier to keep your pet safe when you stick with formulas and food made for cats.

 It also is important to see how your pet reacts to food sources in general.
 As humans may have allergies, so will cats.
-Therefore, there are food sources which might not be toxic to the majority of cats yet are not so good for yours.
+Therefore, there are food sources that might not be toxic to the majority of cats yet are not so good for yours.
 Below we list the most typical foods that cause allergic reactions in felines.

 And keep in mind, if you’re reading this and already believe your feline has been poisoned, act quickly.
 Attempt to identify all cat poisoning symptoms and immediately report to the vet.
 Immediately contact your trusted vet or ASPCA National Animal Poison Control Center.
 The ASPCA’s phone number is (800) 628-0028.